skypilot-org/skypilot/llm/dbrx/README.md

 After playing with the model, you can deploy the model with autoscaling and load-balancing using SkyServe.

-With no change to the YAML, launch a service on your infra:
+With no change to the YAML, launch a fully managed service on your infra:
 ```console
 HF_TOKEN=xxx sky serve up dbrx.yaml -n dbrx --env HF_TOKEN
 ```